Last Updated: 01 April, 2025

 The ability to place a legal sports wager in West Virginia is not strictly limited to residents.
 Anyone who happens to be passing through the Mountain State and is within state lines can place a bet.
 Additionally, a bettor must be at least 21 to legally place a wager online or at the casino.

-Residents of West Virginia or bettors who happen to be passing through are also not required to be on-site at one of the state's five casinos to create a mobile betting account with one of their partnered online operators.
-Remote registration is fully available to all bettors of legal gambling age.
+Residents of West Virginia, as well as bettors passing through, are not required to be on-site at any of the state's five casinos to set up a mobile betting account with their partnered online operators.
+Remote registration is fully accessible to all bettors of legal gambling age.

 Another facet of the state's sports betting scene is the tax rate.
 When a bettor’s winnings exceed $5,000, they are subject to a 6.5% tax rate on the state level and the typical 24% federal tax rate.
 Of course, if a bettor wants to gamble in other ways outside of sports betting, they can access online casinos, online poker, and the state lottery, all regulated by the West Virginia Lottery.